 What we love about Piedmont, which is also very different from Tuscany, is that all the famous wineries and must-see wineries are just about a 15-25 minutes' ride bar car from each other.

 Piedmont is easy to get to, let's get into your options.

-You can fly to Torino, a beautiful city full of history.
+You can fly (affiliate link) to Torino, a beautiful city full of history.
 It is also nice to combine the city with a day trip in Piedmont by taking local transportation between destinations in Piedmont, which is very convenient.